csesoc/comp1511-revision-t1-2022/4-noise-pollution/README.md

 The first line of input contains the integer $N$, the number of people attending the matches.

 Following this are the descriptions of each person.
-The first line of each person description contains their name as a string, then two integers: their loudness, and the number of matches they will attend.
+The first line of each person description contains their name as a string, then two integers: their loudness, and the number of matches they will attend (call this $K$).
-The following $N$ lines each contain a distinct string, representing a match that the person attends.
+The following $K$ lines each contain a distinct string, representing a match that the person attends.

 ## Constraints